jemmy512/book-notes/CS/computer-system-a-programmers-perspective.md

         ```
     * ![](../Images/CSAPP/5.7.3-inner-loop.png)
         * we can classify the registers that are accessed into four categories:
             * Read-only: These are used as source values, either as data or to compute memory addresses, but they are not modified within the loop.
-The read- only registers for the loop combine4 are %rax and %rcx.
+The readonly registers for the loop combine4 are %rax and %rcx.
             * Write-only: These are used as the destinations of data-movement operations.
 There are no such registers in this loop.
             * Local: Theseareupdatedandusedwithintheloop,butthereisnodependency from one iteration to another.
 The condition code registers are examples for this loop: they are updated by the cmp operation and used by the jg operation, but this dependency is contained within individual iterations.
             * Loop: These are both used as source values and as destinations for the loop, with the value generated in one iteration being used in another.
 We can see that %rdx and %xmm0 are loop registers for combine4, corresponding to program values i and acc.